 Nurse Types / Clinical Nurse Specialist

 Clinical Nurse Specialists (CNS) are leaders in the nursing profession and healthcare.
 CNS professionals are widely accepted as nursing experts.
-They are integral to many organizations because they promote effective, safe, low-cost, evidence-based health care services.
+They have advanced training and education in assessment, pharmacology, and physiology.
+Clinical nurse specialists are integral to many organizations because they promote effective, safe, low-cost, evidence-based healthcare services.

 A nurse that wants to be recognized as an expert in their field, a CNS position may be the best option.

 For over 60 years, roles for CNSs have grown.
 Most states now offer fully accredited specialty education programs in advanced clinical practice.

 This article will cover everything you want to know about the CNS role: